tml/cadmus/src/Chapter-2/Part IX: Extra things.md

 He seems to now have a massive mound of rock instead of a body.

 ## JTabbedPane
 Assume you have two windows, and wish to be able to switch between them at will, because they have different pieces of information for example.
 To do this you could use a variety of things, but one of the better ones is a `JTabbedPane`.
 This is not the most useful way of doing this - it would be far more useful to use the card layout.
 However, I think that this looks slightly better.
 To use a JTabbedPane you have to declare and instantiate a `JTabbedPane`, as you would do with anything else.
-Then you have to create two panels and two labels (or two of what you were going to put on the tabs). bear in mind that two is not a concrete number - you could have three or four or five if you so wished.
-Once you have these labels and panels, do whatever you want tot the labels, and then add these labels to the panels.
+Then you have to create two panels and two labels (or two of what you were going to put on the tabs).
+Then add as many tab panes as you want.
 Finally, add these panels to the JTabbedPane.
 You do this as normal, i.e. like this:

 ```java
 tabbedPane.add("First pane", panel1);